defdefred/IpMac/README.md

 Work the same...

 # DNS
-Shoul reply IPv4 or IPv5 address depending of the IP protool used for asking.
+Should reply IPv4 or IPv5 address depending of the IP protool used for asking.

 ## What else?